-Shame and guilt themselves aren’t so different between the gospel models but how they are dealt with is.
+Shame and guilt (included on this page) themselves aren’t so different between the gospel models but how they are dealt with is.

 In the Traditional Legal Model, the consideration would be: If there was a crime committed (no matter how long ago) justice demands that the guilty party be punished perhaps with a little shaming added for extra measure.

 In the Biblical Healing Model, while there may have been a crime in the past, if the person has repented and is healing of that behavior, there is no need for guilt and shame.